 Useful Tools & Apps

 The weather in the Azores can be variable, so it’s helpful to use some apps before visiting the islands.
-Spotazores offers live camera feeds from the main tourist attractions, letting you check the weather and plan your visit.
+Spotazores provides live camera feeds from the main tourist attractions, allowing you to check the weather and plan your visit.
 For accurate weather predictions, use Windy or Windguru — they provide the most reliable predictions.

 Conclusion

 Most locals love swimming at Poços de São Vicente during the summer, although you will find people there all year long due to its undeniable beauty.
-This might not be a dreamy sandy beach, but here in the Azores, we just love bathing in natural pools for a wilder experience, without having sand all over our body and clothes!
+This might not be a dreamy sandy beach, but here in the Azores, we just love bathing in natural pools for a wilder experience, without having sand all over our bodies and clothes!